Cloud-CNC/rollup-plugin-threads/README.md

       //Rollup external configuration (Marks as external, helpful for Node runtimes)
       external: ['events'],

+      //Enable verbose logging (Simply prints what the child-bundler is bundling)
+      verbose: true,

       //Child bundler plugins (Not reused; must be redefined if you want the same plugins)
       plugins: [